hpc/pavilion2/docs/test_run_lifecycle.rst

 Gathering Test Results
 ~~~~~~~~~~~~~~~~~~~~~~

-This is described fully in :ref:`tests.results`.
+This is described fully in :ref:`results.basics`.

 Mark the Test as Complete
 ~~~~~~~~~~~~~~~~~~~~~~~~~